micaiahparker/startkit-flask-heroku/README.md

 `pip install -r requirements.txt`

-Afterwords add your virtual environment to the `.gitignore`.
+Afterwards add your virtual environment to the `.gitignore`.

 Anytime you add a new Python package be sure to install it from your virtual environment and update your `requirements.txt` with: